Do Go On - 236 - The Forrest Fenn Treasure Hunt

 I was assuming he's risen to the ranks.

-As a captain, yeah, that's true.
+As the captain, yeah, that's true.

 Anyway, he's given us a quote.